 MODIS imagery of Ophelia at landfall on Monday October 16, 2017.

-However, this post is not about the drool-worthy atmospheric dynamics that drove the storm nor its predictability, or its impact (or the bizarre yet stunning effect of advecting Iberian wildfire smoke and Saharan dust over the UK, resulting in orange skies).
+However, this post is not about the awesome atmospheric dynamics that drove the storm nor its predictability, or its impact (or the bizarre yet stunning effect of advecting Iberian wildfire smoke and Saharan dust over the UK, resulting in orange skies).

 I’m talking about communicating the threat.

 Now, communicating weather isn’t easy.
 Meteorologists have to work out what they know first, then work out what the public need to know, what they understand, and then how this might be interpreted.
-This is then complicated nowadays by the world of social media, where meteorologists may tweet technical information which might get mis-represented.
+This is then complicated nowadays by the world of social media, where meteorologists may tweet information which might get mis-represented.

 Ophelia really brought storm communication to the forefront of my mind.

 The term used by the US National Hurricane Center to describe a storm of tropical origin that has undergone mid-latitude extratropical transition is ‘post-tropical’ (a term they picked up off the Canadian Hurricane Center, it should be said).
 Before I critique the communication any further, I should say I think NHC did a wonderful job with Ophelia, and I don’t think they could have done much better.
 I mean, they even had to change their graphics layouts because of Ophelia’s extreme northeastern location!